MY PERSONAL JOURNEY

 I cannot describe the impact of this particular album on me.
 I listened to every cut every single day for months.
 It was a revelation and my love for live music compounded.
 I started to go to more concerts once I began college in 1972 and began to focus on buying live albums.
 I quickly found the somewhat obscure The First Great Rock Festivals Of The Seventies, which documented the Isle Of Wight and Atlanta Pop Festivals and my direction was set.
 I was only going to buy live recordings and I was going to buy as many as possible.
 Before long, I had built up a starter collection and it continued to grow from that point forward.

 By the late seventies, I was working and my live collection had grown to over 200 albums.
 For reasons that I do not remember, I decided then to begin writing about the recordings themselves.
 I bought a Word Processor and began to write a book.
-Forty plus years later and I have one of the largest collections of live music in the world and have continued to work on the book, which has now grown to over 5500 pages.
+Forty plus years later and I have one of the largest collections of live music in the world and continue to add recordings to the website, which now has over 6000 pages of content.

-Since I began writing about live music and the associated artists in the late seventies, my scope was somewhat limited.
+When I began writing about live music and the associated artists in the late seventies, my scope was somewhat limited.
 I was specifically interested in rock music so my earliest recordings dated back to the mid to late fifties.
 I also began to expand my collection to include folk recordings, r&b, and pop music.
-By the time I reached the mid eighties, I decided to focus my book on artists who had released a studio recording between 1955 and 1985 and also was part of my live collection.
+By the time I reached the mid eighties, I decided to focus this site on artists who had released a studio recording between 1955 and 1985 and, most importantly, were part of my personal live collection.
 I also decided to refocus on artists who were represented on the Billboard pop singles and albums charts.
 This opened up an entirely new world of the collection, which soon included blues, country, and jazz artist who had crossed over to those charts.

-As the years went by, my source material soon became a combination of vinyl albums, cassette tapes, video, and later CD/DVDs.
-I found that compilation recordings such as Woodstock, Isle of Wight, various traveling shows etc. have been great sources of material, often including cuts from otherwise hard to find artists.
-My collection covers the range from legitimate label releases to home made copies of radio and television shows as well as copies of CDs and tapes that friends have lent me or I have found on the internet.
+As the years went by, my source material soon became a combination of vinyl albums, cassette tapes, video, CD/DVDs, and downloads.
+I found that compilation recordings such as Woodstock, Isle of Wight, and various traveling shows have been great sources of material, often including cuts from otherwise hard to find artists.
+My collection mostly consists of legitimate label releases but I do have some home made copies of radio and television shows.

 All of the recordings in my collection that are documented on this website are verifiable live recordings.
 If you collect as much live material as I do, you eventually learn how to tell if the recording is truly live.
 First, live recordings are almost inevitably different from studio versions of the same song.
 The quality is rougher, harmonies are not as perfect, solos are altered, songs are shortened or extended, crowd noise is intrusive etc..